ymzEmre/pwa-genvis/README.md

 A tool to generate a manifest.json file for your PWA application and visualise it real-time.

-Genvis equates to "Generate & Visualisez".
+Genvis equates to Generate & Visualizer.

 ## Table of Contents